-Lamar State College Orange is committed to ensuring our students, faculty, and staff are prepared for an emergency situation that may arise on our campus.
+Lamar State College Orange is committed to ensuring our students, faculty, and staff are prepared for an emergency on campus.
 Faculty and staff will be trained annually to understand the function and elements of this plan, including types of potential emergencies, reporting procedures, evacuation plans, and the responsibility of their individual department unit plan.
 Training will address the following:

 - Introduction to EMBCP

 - Individual roles and responsibilities

 - Threats, hazards, and protective actions

-- Notification, warning, and communication procedures - Locations of all emergency exits - Locations of fire alarm pull station and the fire extinguisher locations - Emergency response procedures - Evacuation, shelter, and accountability procedures
+- Notification, warning, and communication procedures

+- Locations of all emergency exits

+- Locations of fire alarm pull station and the fire extinguisher locations

+- Emergency response procedures

+- Evacuation, shelter, and accountability procedures